 If Options believes other parties to be wholly or partly responsible for the loss, it is free to pursue those other parties.
-So, compensation payable to Mr W should be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments.
-The assignment should be given in terms that ensure any amount recovered by Options up to the balance due to Mr W is paid to him.
-Options should only benefit from the assignment once Mr W has been fully compensated for his loss.
-Options should cover the reasonable cost of drawing up, and Mr W's taking advice on and approving, any assignment required.
+So, compensation payable to Mr B should be contingent on the assignment by him to Options of any rights of action he may have against other parties in relation to his transfer to the SIPP and the investments.
+The assignment should be given in terms that ensure any amount recovered by Options up to the balance due to Mr B is paid to him.
+Options should only benefit from the assignment once Mr B has been fully compensated for his loss.
+Options should cover the reasonable cost of drawing up, and Mr B's taking advice on and approving, any assignment required.

-Where I uphold a complaint, I can award fair compensation to be paid by a financial business of up to £160,000, plus any interest and/or costs/interest on costs that I think are appropriate.
-If I think that fair compensation is more than £160,000, I may recommend that the business pays the balance.
+Where I uphold a complaint, I can award fair compensation to be paid by a financial business of up to $\pounds 160,000$ , plus any interest and/or costs/interest on costs that I think are appropriate.
+If I think that fair compensation is more than $\pounds 160,000$ , I may recommend that the business pays the balance.

 I don't know what award the above calculation might produce.
-So, whilst I acknowledge that the value of Mr W's original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounted to more than our award limit.
+So, while I acknowledge that the value of Mr B's original investment was within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounts to more than our award limit.

 Decision and award: I uphold the complaint.
-I think that fair compensation should be calculated as shown above.
-It's my final decision that I require Options UK Personal Pensions LLP to pay Mr W the amount produced by that calculation - up to a maximum of £160,000 (including the £500 to compensate for the distress and inconvenience Options' actions caused).
+Fair compensation should be calculated as shown above.
+It's my final decision that I require Options UK Personal Pensions LLP to pay Mr B the amount produced by that calculation - up to a maximum of £160,000 (including the £500 to compensate for the distress and inconvenience Options' actions caused).

-Recommendation: If the amount produced by the calculation of fair compensation is more than £160,000, I recommend Options pays Mr W the balance.
+Recommendation: If the amount produced by the calculation of fair compensation is more than £160,000, I recommend Options pays Mr B the balance.
 This recommendation is not part of my determination or award.
 Options doesn't have to do what I recommend.

-It's unlikely that Mr W can accept my decision and go to court to ask for the balance after the award has been paid.
-Mr W may want to get independent legal advice before deciding whether to accept my final decision.
+It's unlikely Mr B can accept my decision and go to court to ask for the balance after the award has been paid.
+Mr B might want to get independent legal advice before deciding whether to accept my final decision.